FASTA: Search method

 This step uses a banded Smith–Waterman algorithm to create an optimised score (opt) for each alignment of query sequence to a database(library) sequence.
 It takes a band of 32 residues centered on the init1 region of step2 for calculating the optimal alignment.
 After all sequences are searched the program plots the initial scores of each database sequence in a histogram, and calculates the statistical significance of the "opt" score.
 For protein sequences, the final alignment is produced using a full Smith–Waterman alignment.
 For DNA sequences, a banded alignment is provided.

 FASTA can remove complexity regions before aligning the sequences by encoding low complexity regions in lower case and using the -S option.
 However, the BLAST program offers more options for correcting for biased composition statistics.
 Therefore, the program PRSS is added in the FASTA distribution package.
 PRSS shuffles the matching sequences in the database either on the one-letter level or it shuffles short segments which length the user can determine.
 The shuffled sequences are now aligned again and if the score is still higher than expected this is caused by the low complexity regions being mixed up still mapping to the query.
 By the amount of the score the shuffled sequences still attain PRSS now can predict the significance of the score of the original sequences.
 The higher the score of the shuffled sequences the less significant the matches found between original database and query sequence.

 The FASTA programs find regions of local or global similarity between Protein or DNA sequences, either by searching Protein or DNA databases, or by identifying local duplications within a sequence.
 Other programs provide information on the statistical significance of an alignment.
 Like BLAST, FASTA can be used to infer functional and evolutionary relationships between sequences as well as help identify members of gene families.

+Statistical significance

+Statistical significance of the score is usually determined through a permutation test: the query data is randomly rearranged (the nucleotide/amino acid ratio unaltered), and the corresponding score computed.
+When comparing scores, no assumptions are made on the basis of evolutionary models, instead opting for randomly sorting the underlying data as a cue for non-significance (null hypothesis).
+This is opposed to BLAST, which employs a statistical test based on a modeled distribution (the Karlin-Altschul test statistic) derived from a substitution matrix (typically BLOSUM or PAM for amino acids).
+Although this slows down hypothesis testing considerably, it also makes handling of unusual amino acid compositions possible.